 What are Assets Held-For-Sale?

-Assets held-for-sale are non-current (or long-lived) assets, which a company plans to sell.
-The process of selling of assets can be complex and take time.
+Assets held for sale are non-current (or long-lived) assets, which a company plans to sell.
+The process of selling assets can be complex and take time.
 This is particularly true for specialized assets for which suitable buyers may take a long time to find.
 During this time, the assets are not used for the operation of the business and are not generating any revenue.

 Key Learning Points

-- Assets held for sale are reported at the lower of the carrying amount and fair value less costs to sell.
+- Assets held for sale are reported at the lower of the carrying amount and fair value fewer costs to sell.
 Such assets are not depreciated.